What is Bactrim?

 Bactrim contains a combination of sulfamethoxazole and trimethoprim.
 Sulfamethoxazole and trimethoprim are are both antibiotics that treat different types of infection caused by bacteria.

-You should not use Bactrim if you have severe liver or kidney disease, anemia caused by folic acid deficiency, or a history of low blood platelets caused by taking trimethoprim or any sulfa drug.
+You should not use Bactrim if you have severe liver disease, kidney disease that is not being monitored, anemia caused by folic acid deficiency, if you take dofetilide, or if you have had low platelets caused by using trimethoprim or a sulfa drug.

 Before taking this medicine